JonasPrimbs/draft-ietf-mla-oidc/docs/draft.md

 Suppose, Alice and Bob want to exchange messages via any Message eXchange Service (MXS), e.g., an instant messenger.
 Alice and Bob don't know each other yet and have never exchanged any information before.
 They also do not trust the MXS which could manipulate or introspect exchanged messages.
-But they trust each others OpenID Provider (OP) to validate the identity of their user accounts correctly.
+But they trust each others OpenID Provider (OP) to validate the identity of their End User accounts correctly.

 With the technique proposed in this document, Alice can send an authenticated message to Bob.
 If Bob trusts Alice's OP, he can verify that the message was sent by Alice's Client.
 This works also the other way around, even if Bob's and Alice's OP differ from each other.

-To authenticate a user to another Client, this document introduces a special kind of ID Token, called the Identity Assertion Token (IAT).
+To authenticate an End User to another Client, this document introduces a special kind of ID Token, called the Identity Assertion Token (IAT).
-Unlike the normal ID Token, the IAT's purpose is to be sent to clients or servers of other users.
+Unlike the normal ID Token, the IAT's purpose is to be sent to clients or servers of other End Users.
-Because of this, the introduction of an IAT is required, since a normal ID Token might leak undesired data (e.g., internal user ID, email address, ...) if transferred to another user.
+Because of this, the introduction of an IAT is required, since a normal ID Token might leak undesired data (e.g., internal End User ID, email address, ...) if transferred to another End User.

 The structure of the IAT relies on the Proof-of-Possession Key Semantics for JSON Web Tokens, defined in [RFC 7800](https://www.rfc-editor.org/rfc/rfc7800).
 Therefore, it contains the public key of an asymmetric key pair.